By Heidi Goehmann

-We are born, we learn to talk and ask for things ourselves, we become more independent, we begin schooling, we transition to looking and acting more adult-like, we move away from home, we begin a career, a marriage, or both, we might move, we may have our own kids, we transition through their transitions, we age, we retire, and the transitions just keep coming!
+We are born.
+We learn to talk and ask for things ourselves.
+We become more independent.
+We begin schooling.
+We transition to looking and acting more adult-like.
+We move away from home.
+We begin a career, a marriage, or both.
+We might move.
+We may have our own kids.
+We transition through their transitions.
+We age.
+We retire.

 And many transitions associated with church work can have a huge impact on the church work marriage and family.

 How do we transition well and build up our marriages in the process?